Source: National Institute on Aging

 - Feeling that you no longer have control over your life

 Not getting enough sleep can also contribute to fatigue.
 Regular physical activity can improve your sleep.
 It may also help reduce feelings of depression and stress while improving your mood and overall well-being.
 Yoga, meditation, or cognitive behavioral therapy could also help you get more rest.
 Talk with your doctor if your mental well-being is affecting your sleep or making you tired.

-What Else Causes Fatigue?
+What Else Causes Fatigue in Older Adults?

 Some lifestyle habits can make you feel tired.
 Here are some things that may be draining your energy:

 - Staying up too late.
 A good night’s sleep is important to feeling refreshed and energetic.
 Try going to bed and waking up at the same time every day.

 - Having too much caffeine.
 Drinking caffeinated drinks like soda, tea, or coffee late in the day can keep you from getting a good night’s sleep.
 Limit the amount of caffeine you have during the day and avoid it in the evening.

 - Drinking too much alcohol.
 Alcohol changes the way you think and act.
 It may also interact with your medicines.

 - Eating junk food.
 Say “no thanks” to food with empty calories, like fried foods and sweets, which have few nutrients and are high in fat and sugars.
 Choose nutritious foods to get the energy you need to do the things you enjoy.

 - Getting too little or too much exercise.
 Regular exercise can boost your energy levels, but don’t overdo it.
 Visit the Go4Life website to make a plan to get the right amount of exercise for you.